harithrazip/harithrazip/README.md

 🎯 Actively looking for internship opportunities where I can apply and grow these skills.

 🌱 Currently Learning / Working On
--Java fundamentals — OOP concepts, constructors, loops, and conditionals.
+Java fundamentals — OOP concepts, constructors, loops, and conditionals.

--Python scripting for hardware control using PyVISA.
+Python scripting for hardware control using PyVISA.

--PLC programming and control system logic design.
+PLC programming and control system logic design.

--Lab-based data acquisition and analysis workflows.
+Lab-based data acquisition and analysis workflows.